Top of Page

 As cyber-attacks move relentlessly toward greater sophistication, there is no end in sight when it comes to attacks that breach the security of enterprises and other organizations.
 Attackers will continue to try to infiltrate the systems of specific companies through emails and other web-based paths.
 With the range of scenarios for Internet utilization broadening due to increases in the number of devices that are plugged into the Internet of Things (IoT) and the increasing amount of data sent through DDoS attacks, cases have been discovered in which unsuspecting users are aiding in these attacks with no knowledge of doing so.

 Internet Initiative Japan (IIJ) is considering both preventive and responsive actions it might take against such attacks.
 As part of this, we announced the creation of our Information Analytics Platform in a press release on October 31, 2016. (http://www.iij.ad.jp/en/news/pressrelease/2016/1031.html).
 IIJ will begin an initiative that involves the blocking of unauthorized communications sent via malware through DNS filtering as our first step toward this.
-(Starting date for DNS filtering will be planned in during FY2017)
+(Starting date for DNS filtering will be planned from FY2017, in order.)

 IIJ will use the data analytics platform it has created to perform multi-pronged analyses on customer logs generated through our services, and use those to analyze and extract malicious activity like that caused by malware.
 IIJ will take appropriate preventive and responsive action against threats to customer security based on these analyses.